-- Elective care or non-emergency care - Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area - Medical and hospital costs resulting from a normal full-term delivery of a baby outside the Service Area
+- Elective care or non-emergency care - Emergency care provided outside the service area if the need for care could have been foreseen before leaving the service area

 Filing claims for non-Plan providers

 With your authorization, the Plan will pay benefits directly to the providers of your emergency care upon receipt of their claims.
 Physician claims should be submitted on the HCFA 1500 claim form.
 If you are required to pay for the services, submit itemized bills and your receipts to the Plan along with an explanation of the services and the identification information from your ID card.